Frankie Muniz: Acting

 Muniz appeared in commercials and made his film debut in the made-for-television movie To Dance with Olivia (1997), starring Lou Gossett Jr. In that same year, he appeared in the CBS Hallmark Hall of Fame presentation of What the Deaf Man Heard.
-A small role in the film Lost & Found (1999) led to his breakout role as the title character on Linwood Boomer's sitcom Malcolm in the Middle, which premiered on Fox on January 9, 2000.
-The show was successful and it was quickly met with accolades.
+A small role in the film Lost & Found (1999) led to his breakout role as the titular character on Linwood Boomer's sitcom Malcolm in the Middle, which premiered on Fox on January 9, 2000.
+The show was successful, and it was quickly met with accolades.
 The pilot episode was watched by 23 million people and the second episode, "Red Dress" (premiered on January 16, 2000), by 26 million.
 He was nominated for an Emmy Award in 2001, and received The Hollywood Reporter "Young Star Award" for his work in the series.

 Throughout his television career, Muniz made guest appearances on the shows Lizzie McGuire; Sabrina, the Teenage Witch; and MADtv.
 His first starring role was as Willie Morris in the 2000 family drama film My Dog Skip, which was released at the same approximate time as the pilot for Malcolm in the Middle.
 That same year, he provided the character voice of Domino in the 2000 video game 102 Dalmatians: Puppies to the Rescue and was featured on the video game Stargate Worlds.

 The following year, he contributed a character voice to the animal cast of the film Dr. Dolittle 2.
 Muniz was also the voice of Chester McBadBat in the first two seasons of The Fairly OddParents until Jason Marsden took over.
 He had a hit with the 2002 release Big Fat Liar, in which he co-starred with teen actress Amanda Bynes as a pair of students seeking revenge on a sleazy movie producer (played by Paul Giamatti).
 Muniz was also part of the ensemble for the gang film Deuces Wild, released that same year.
 In 2003, he made a cameo appearance as Cher's underage boyfriend in Stuck on You.
 That same year, he appeared in the series premiere of Ashton Kutcher's MTV practical joke series Punk'd.